Kitware/CMake/CONTRIBUTING.rst

 #.
 Base all new work on the upstream ``master`` branch.
    Base work on the upstream ``release`` branch only if it fixes a regression or bug in a feature new to that release.
 #.
-Create commits making incremental, distinct, logically complete changes.
+Create commits making incremental, distinct, logically complete changes
+   with appropriate `commit messages`_.
 #.
 Push a topic branch to a personal repository fork on GitLab.
 #.
 Create a GitLab Merge Request targeting the upstream ``master`` branch
    (even if the change is intended for merge to the ``release`` branch).